Something went wrong, please contact the box office.

 Scottish Opera's Production Studios – Where the magic begins and our artisans build, paint and create our sets, props, costumes and wigs

 World-class Outreach and Education Work– Including primary school tours and dementia friendly workshops

 New Opera Commissions and Premieres – Exciting, original work from new creative teams

 'The course of my life changed dramatically when I discovered I had a voice, and that people wanted to hear me sing.
 Your life too is enhanced by the pleasure of hearing singing, and seeing productions of the highest quality.
-You can ensure that experience continues to grow by remembering Scottish Opera with a gift in your Will.' — Sir Thomas Allen, baritone and Scottish Opera Music Advisor
+You can ensure that experience continues to grow by remembering Scottish Opera with a gift in your Will.' — Sir Thomas Allen, baritone and President of Scottish Opera

 Filmed at the Beacon Arts Centre in Greenock in October 2020, our filmed version of Opera Highlights brought the joy of opera to audiences at home when we weren't able to welcome them to the theatre.